Carolina Panthers vs. Houston Texans NFL Week 3 Odds, Plays and Insights for September 23, 2021

 Over/under insights

-- Out of 16 games last year, Carolina played eight with more than 43.5 points scored, its current matchup's point total.
+- Last season, Carolina's games finished over 43 points scored, its current matchup's point total, eight (out of 16) times.

-- Houston's games went over 43.5 total points scored in 14 of 16 matchups last year.
+- Houston's games went over 43 total points scored in 15 of 16 matchups last season.

-- The Panthers and the Texans saw their opponents average a combined 10.6 more points per game last season than the over/under of 43.5 set for this outing.
+- Opponents of these teams averaged a combined 54.1 points per game last season, 11.1 more than the point total in this matchup.

-- The Panthers' average point total in matchups last year was 48.6, 5.1 points higher than the total in this game.
+- The average total the Panthers had set in games last year was 5.6 more points than this outing's point total.

-- The average over/under in Texans games in 2020 was 7.1 more points than the point total of 43.5 in this outing.
+- Texans games in 2020 averaged a total of 50.6 points, 7.6 more than the point total in this matchup.

 Panthers stats and trends

-- Carolina was 2-1 against the spread and 1-2 overall last season when the team notched more than 29 points.
+- Carolina was 2-1 against the spread and 1-2 overall last season when the team put up more than 29 points.

-- When Carolina piled up over 416.8 yards last year, the team was 3-1 against the spread and 2-2 overall.
+- In games that Carolina piled up over 416.8 yards last season, the team was 3-1 against the spread and 2-2 overall.

-- Last year the Panthers turned the ball over 21 times, 12 more than the Texans' takeaways (9).
+- Last season the Panthers turned the ball over 21 times, 12 more than the Texans' takeaways (9).

 - Click over to SISportsbook and get the latest odds on this matchup.